 Forfeit rule: 10 minutes after game time of 6:30 only.
 All other games are official to their scheduled time.
 If one team has less than the minimum number of players (1 female) at ten past 6:30 game only, it is up to the staff and opposing team as to what is allowable – this decision will ultimately be made by the staff.
 (During League Play teams are allowed to pickup players from other teams in order to start the game on time.
 A maximum of two player may be picked up) Also see Rule # 17

-Game Time Limit – In extreme measures due to game delays with weather or lightning, 8 Coed Sports, Inc reserves the right on the last game of the night to play a 1 hour drop dead time limit.
-What this means the clock will run for 60 minutes after the time is up the game is over as is on the spot.
+Game Time Limit – In extreme measures due to game delays with weather or lightning, 8 Coed Sports reserves the right for the last game of the night to play a 1 hour drop dead time limit.
+The clock will run for 60 minutes, and after the time expires, the game is over on the spot.
 Captains will be made aware during the coin flip if this is the rule for your game that night.
 In this circumstance, any intentional delaying of the game is considered unsportsmanlike, and therefore is not allowed.
 The team intentionally delaying the game will first be warned by the Umpire.
 If this behavior continues, the Umpire can call a forfeit for the team that was delaying the game, awarding the win to the opposing team.

 There will be a 5 run limit per inning through innings 1-4.
 (Exception: unlimited runs may be scored if one of the innings 1-4 is declared the final inning of the game.)